 5. Get Weird and Stay Weird

 At the risk of sounding like the moral of every 90s-00s era Disney Channel movie, what’s so great about being normal?
 Have you looked around at normal people lately?
-Most of them are struggling, and almost none of them are having any fun.
+Most of them are struggling, and almost none are having any fun.

 Let me ask you this: Who have you ever looked up to or idolized in your life because they were just so freaking impressively normal?
 What life lessons did you learn from that person?

 Embrace your quirks, don’t hide from them.
 Bring your whole self to everything you do, and have fun!
-What spice will you add to your own unique recipe for a beautiful and fulfilling life?
+What spice will you add to your unique recipe for a beautiful and fulfilling life?
 When you find that spice, don’t give it up because others tell you it’s not normal – it’s not supposed to be.
-Don’t let an insecure status quo take away the special flavor that makes you you.
+Don’t let an insecure status quo take away the unique flavor that makes you you.

 6. Slow Down to Speed Up